 |Fiscal Year of System Certification||Base Rate - Residential||Base Rate - Commercial||Base Rate - Community Solar||Base Rate - Shared Commercial||Made in Washington Bonus|

+Washington State has closed the Production Incentive to new solar customers after eraching the state-wide cap.
+Participating Washington utilities pay production incentives to qualified renewable energy generating customers (including community solar participants) within their service areas and earn a tax credit equal to the cost the payments.
 The state’s utilities pay production incentives to qualified solar-generating customers (including community solar participants) within their service territories and earn a tax credit equal to the cost of the payments.
 The tax credit that the utility may claim cannot exceed 1.5% of the utility’s taxable power sales.
-The State may close the incentive to new customers before 2021 if the utility and/or state-wide cap is approached.
 For details, please see RCW 82.16.130.

 To get the most benefit from a system, a well-designed solar electric system has clear and unobstructed access to the sun for most of the day, throughout the year.
 You can make an initial assessment yourself, and if the site looks promising, your solar electric provider has the tools to trace the sun’s path at your site and offer a more complete assessment.